Changes that will take effect starting of 1 April 2022

 - Maternity leave will be transferred from the Health Insurance Fund to the Social Insurance Board (maternity leave will be renamed in Estonian from ‘sünnituspuhkus’ to ‘ema vanemapuhkus’, but the name will remain unchanged in English), for which the mother’s parental benefit shall be paid.

-- Parents will be able to take up to two months of parental leave at the same time.
+- Parents will be able to take up to 60 days of parental leave at the same time.
+At this time, both parents receive parental benefit.

 Whereas parents previously had to deal with both the Health Insurance Fund and the Social Insurance Board regarding the subject of benefits, as of 1 April the whole system of state benefits for children will be centralised within the Social Insurance Board (except for any benefits paid by local governments).
 Mothers will be affected the most, as maternity leave will change from temporary incapacity for work to simply a form of parental benefit.
 The new benefit will continue to be called maternity benefit in English (in Estonian, maternity benefit will be renamed from ‘sünnitushüvitis’ to ‘ema vanemahüvitis’).